santiagoromero20/SocialMedia-FastAPI/README.md

             └── app_workflow.docx

-**I really recommend reading the `app_workflow.docx` to gain a deeper and clearer understanding of the project and how it works internally.
+**I really recommend reading the `Workflow.pdf` to gain a deeper and clearer understanding of the project and how it works internally.
 I try to do so, by using Flow Diagrams and showing the experiene of the User step by step.**

 ## **Installation**